OFFLINE-GmbH/oc-indirect-plugin/README.md

-# Adrenth.Redirect
+# OFFLINE.Indirect

-## The #1 Redirect plugin for October CMS
+## The #2 Redirect plugin for October CMS

+> This is a fork of http://octobercms.com/plugin/adrenth-redirect before it went paid (v2.0.24).
+The plugin is licensed under the MIT license and won't be actively developed.
+This fork is for users of the awesome redirect plugin that want to continue to use the old version.

-This is the best Redirect-plugin for October CMS.
+This is the second best Redirect-plugin for October CMS.
+The best one is [Adrenth.Redirect](http://octobercms.com/plugin/adrenth-redirect) by Alwin Drenth.
 With this plugin installed you can manage redirects directly from October CMS' beautiful interface.
 Many webmasters and SEO specialists use redirects to optimize their website for search engines.
 This plugin allows you to manage such redirects with a nice and user-friendly interface.

 ## What does this plugin offer?